tahshinshahriar/tahshinshahriar/README.md

 Welcome to my GitHub!
 I'm a passionate Software Developer with a knack for creating robust and scalable applications.
 Whether it's designing elegant front-end interfaces or crafting efficient back-end systems, I thrive on bringing ideas to life with code.

-Beyond the world of software development, I’m constantly exploring the realms of data science, machine learning, and cloud computing—because learning never stops! 🚀
+Beyond the world of software development, I’m constantly exploring the realms of data science, machine learning, and cloud computing because learning never stops! 🚀

 ---